 Of course, certain strengths and weaknesses are relative and could easily be changed simply by talking and working with them.
 An effective leader will communicate with their staff to find what they are good at and what they can improve at.
 They should also be able to notice this simply by observing how they work, and building a relationship with them.

 Workers who aren’t motivated or happy to work are workers who will not be productive.
 One of the many reasons why managers are needed is to help employees focus on tasks, and not get distracted.

 There are many ways in which a manager could help motivate a team.
-From offering them bonuses and incentives to hard work, to just being an empathic leader who is happy to be flexible and understanding when it comes to any potential personal issues.
+From offering them bonuses, incentives and awarding them with corporate plaques to recognize their hard work, to just being an empathic leader who is happy to be flexible and understanding when it comes to any potential personal issues.

 One way in which leaders can help get their employees motivated and help build bridges with each other is by engaging with team bonding exercises.
 This helps show them the power of teamwork as well as just being kind to each other.
+The retreats in central florida are a great location for team building activities.
 The end goal with team bonding exercises is to help boost motivation and productivity when you return to the workplace, as everyone has more knowledge and trust when it comes to it.